-7.10 Checking parameters and errors with "debug"
+Checking parameters and errors with debug

-The "debug" object has several different uses which may be of interest.
-The following commands can be applied to "debug":
+The debug object has several different uses which may be of interest.
+The following commands can be applied to debug:

-- -debug -who

-- -debug -input

--debug -errors

-- Displays information on the Arkeia server/login.
-Displays a detailed analysis of an input file.

-- Displays detailed information on error messages.
+- -debug -whoDisplays information on the Arkeia server/login. - -debug -inputDisplays a detailed analysis of an input file. - -debug -errorsDisplays detailed information on error messages.

-The different uses of "debug" are detailed below.
+The different uses of debug are detailed below.

-• Displaying useful information on the Arkeia server/login in use.
+Displaying useful information on the Arkeia server/login in use.

-The first use of the "debug" object is to display a terse summary of the information related to the Arkeia server and the login currently in use.
+The first use of the debug object is to display a terse summary of the information related to the Arkeia server and the login currently in use.
 This command does not accept any parameters.
 Its syntax is the following:

-'''

-arkc -debug -who

-'''

-A typical output of "-debug -who" could be the following:
+$\ensuremath{\mathsf{arkc}}$ -debug -who A typical output of -debug -who could be the following:

-'''

-$ arkc -debug -who
+\$ arkc -debug -who

-Preference file : /usr/knox/arkc/arkc.param

-Backup server : stormbringer

-Server version : 4.2.8-1

-Login : root
+Preference file : /usr/knox/arkc/arkc.param Backup server : stormbringer Server version : 4.2.8-1 Login : root

-'''

-In the example above, the preference file used by arkc is "/usr/knox/arkc/ arkc.param", the Arkeia backup server is named "stormbringer", its version is "4.2.8-1" and the login used is "root".
+In the example above, the preference file used by arkc is /usr/knox/arkc/arkc.param, the Arkeia backup server is named stormbringer, its version is 4.2.8-1 and the login used is root.

-• Checking the content of an input file
+Checking the content of an input file

-Another use of "debug", with the "input" command, is to quickly parse an input file and return any and all errors found in this input file.
+Another use of debug, with the input command, is to quickly parse an input file and return any and all errors found in this input file.
 The correct syntax of this command is the following:

-arkc -debug -input -I<input file>

-For instance, the following command would check the file named: "create_user.txt":
+arkc -debug -input -I<input file> For instance, the following command would check the file named: create\user.txt:

 '''

 $ arkc -debug -input -Icreate_user.txt

+'''

 name=Jack Hill

 role=ADMINISTRATOR

 node=stormbringer

 email=jack.hill@foobar.com

-'''

 The output of the command should be self-explanatory.
-For more information on the creation of a user, please refer to "The "create" command of arkc" on page 14.
+For more information on

+the creation of a user, please refer to The create command of arkc on page 15.

-From the example above, it is easy to understand that the only parameter accepted by the command "-debug -input" is the input file to be analyzed.
+From the example above, it is easy to understand that the only parameter accepted by the command -debug -input is the input file to be analyzed.

-• Displaying error codes and their meanings
+Displaying error codes and their meanings

-The final use of the "debug" object is to display a list of all arkc error codes, along with their meanings.
-To display error codes and meanings, it is necessary to use the "errors" command.
+The final use of the debug object is to display a list of all arkc error codes, along with their meanings.
+To display error codes and meanings, it is necessary to use the errors command.